winget-run/web/README.md

 Local development requires the following software:

 - NodeJS
+- PNPM

+To install the nessasary dependencies, run:
-- Yarn
+- `pnpm install`

-If everything is set up correctly, run the following command for an optimal development environment, which will make Next.js watch for changes and statefully hot-reload.
+If everything is set up correctly, run the following command for an optimal development environment, which will make Sveltekit watch for changes and statefully hot-reload.

-- `yarn dev` - To use the development API
+- `pnpm run dev`
-- `yarn dev:prod` - To use the production API

 Tests and linting can be run using the following commands:

-- `yarn test`
+- `pnpm run test`
-- `yarn lint`
+- `pnpm run lint`

 To create and serve a production-ready bundle, run:

-- `yarn build`
+- `pnpm run build`
-- `yarn serve`
+- `pnpm run preview`

 For any additional commands, check out the package.json.